greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpv-greenplum.html.md

 ### <a id="deploy"></a>deploy

 Deploy Greenplum based on your configuration.
-The `gpv greenplum deploy` command clones the provided `base-template-name` virtual machine into a new virtual machine called `base-vm-name`, configures the OS of `base-vm-name` virtual machine, provisions and powers on all the coordinator and segment virtual machines, initializes the Greenplum Database cluster, and enables and starts the Postmaster Service that provides high availability.
+The `gpv greenplum deploy` command clones the provided `base-template-name` virtual machine into a new virtual machine called `base-vm-name`, configures the operating system of `base-vm-name` virtual machine, provisions and powers on all the coordinator and segment virtual machines, initializes the Greenplum Database cluster, and enables and starts the Postmaster Service that provides high availability.

 ```
 gpv greenplum deploy